 The Hands-on Universe endeavours to reinterpret and understand the big questions in cosmology and astrophysics in terms of our everyday experiences, metaphorically, conceptually, artistically and emotionally.
 What is the Universe made of?
 How did it begin?
 How will it end?
 What is the nature of reality?
 How does science work?
 Award-winning astrophysicist and science communicator Dr Roberto Trotta creates immersive, participative experiences by using do-it-yourself activities, cookery and other fun, unexpected ways of engaging with the great mysteries of the cosmos.

 The Hands-on Universe is a programme of outreach and public engagement activities sponsored by a Public Engagement Fellowship awarded by STFC (The Science and Technology Facilities Council UK).
+The programme was long listed for the National Co-ordinating Centre for Public Engagement Engage Awards 2016.

 g-ASTRONOMY: The Universe at the tip of your tongue